roysoumya/roysoumya.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: I first provide the list of courses where I played the role of a Teaching Assistant at IIT Kharagpur, India and Leibniz University Hannover, Germany.
 Next, I describe my mentorship experience over 1 B.Tech and 3 M.Tech Thesis at IIT Kharagpur.
+I also covered one invited talk and few tutorials.
 nav: true
 nav_order: 6
 ---